 how after obsession happened

-So, Steven Wedel, a writer of adult paranormal books is awesome.
+So, Steven Wedel, a writer of adult paranormal books is interesting and nothing like me.

-So we decided to write a book together.
+So we decided to write another book together.

 here’s what the book is about: